soumyadeepsinha/NodeAuth/README.md

 # Working with Authentication in NodeJS with MongoDB

-## We're using Express, Dotenv, Mongoose & Nodemon packages
+## We're using Express, Dotenv, Mongoose, jsonwebtoken, joi & Nodemon packages

 ---